Human trafficking in Cuba: Current State of Human Trafficking in Cuba

 In the current state of human trafficking in Cuba, the United States government has been discussing legislation regarding the human trafficking of Cuban baseball players who legally aren't allowed to move into the US.
 They decide, with hope of great compensation in Major League Baseball, to risk making deals with smugglers and those involved in organized crime to hopefully find a way to enter the United States.
-The result of the policies enacted fail to adequately address the problem of human trafficking - the financial benefit to those Cuban players who sign free agent contracts within the MLB provide enough incentive that they'll willingly put themselves in risky situations to try and defect Cuba and enter the United States.
-Those involved in Major League Baseball in the United States are aware of the situations Cuban players must undergo to reach American soil and potential recruitment to the MLB, but choose to overlook it in order to still acquire the talent to their teams that Cuban baseball players provide.
+The result of the policies enacted fail to adequately address the problem of human trafficking - the financial benefit to those Cuban players who sign free agent contracts within MLB provide enough incentive that they'll willingly put themselves in risky situations to try and defect Cuba and enter the United States.
+Those involved in Major League Baseball in the United States are aware of the situations Cuban players must undergo to reach American soil and potential recruitment to MLB, but choose to overlook it in order to still acquire the talent to their teams that Cuban baseball players provide.
 Joe Kehoskie is an American baseball consultant and a former agent.
-He describes this system as being as easy and simple as purchasing items through Amazon (company) or eBay.
+In 2021 he described this system as being as easy and simple as purchasing items through Amazon (company) or eBay.
 Essentially, he describes it as purchasing items at a “buy-it-now price, and you're buying human beings.”

-However, Cuban players recruited from other countries are legally allowed, in the agreement made between Cuba and the United States, to be recruited by the MLB clubs.
+However, Cuban players recruited from other countries are legally allowed, in the agreement made between Cuba and the United States, to be recruited by MLB clubs.
 Therefore, many players essentially risk being smuggled into these other countries in order to participate in MLB auditions.
 This process forces the players and their families to solely rely on criminal organizations and smugglers to provide them with this passage out of Cuba.
-This can often lead to trouble and in some cases, players with high skill levels can be wanted by groups engaged in alien-trafficking rings in order for them to profit off the players when they start making money in the MLB.
+This can often lead to trouble and in some cases, players with high skill levels can be wanted by groups engaged in alien-trafficking rings in order for them to profit off the players when they start making money in MLB.
 One example of this is the story of Yasiel Puig and how he defected from Cuba in 2012.
 He willingly left Cuba with the help of a murderous Mexican drug cartel.
 While awaiting further transfer, he wasn't allowed to leave and waited on Isla Mujeres.
 Some of those involved in an alien-trafficking ring found out that such a skilled player was being held there and planned to “steal” Puig from this holding location.
 He was then brought to Mexico City, to be recruited by MLB scouts.
 This resulted in those who kidnapped him forcing profit off of his MLB contract, as well as those who originally brought him out of Cuba never receiving payment for their work.